bonfire-networks/bonfire_epics/README.md

-# `bonfire_epics`
+# Bonfire.Epics

-A way of structuring tasks that is extension and customisability friendly.
+`Bonfire.Epics` is a way of structuring tasks that is extension and customisability friendly.

 <!-- ## Installation -->